 Clicking this link will open the eBook in a new screen.
 You may be prompted to login with your Northampton username and password before you can begin reading the book.

 You can search individual eBook collections directly as well.
 A few of our most popular ones are highlighted below.
-You can also look for them, and others using the eBook database type filter on our Databases list.
+You can also look for them, and others using the eBook database type filter on our Databases A-Z list.

 Use this source to access eBooks (online books that can be read on a computer screen).
 Sorry, no downloads available at this time (these cannot be saved to an e-reader device).